CalinaCristian/single-spa-experiments/README.md

 - Customize webpack to use module federation for exported modules 🚧
     - Test out if we should keep using system target 🚧
     - Test out if we should use esm target 🚧
-    - Test out if we can keep "var" target 🚧
+    - Test out if we can keep existing target 🚧
 - Customize a vite bundler to work with single-spa 🚧
 - Expose a parcel and consume it 🚧
 - Routing cross frameworks work (test out scenarios) 🚧
-- import the `import-map.json` from external file (via a promise) in root-config 🚧
+- import the `import-map.json` from external file in root-config ✅
 - ...and more

 ## Running